 Facelift is the major part of facial rejuvenation.
 It is a procedure performed to correct the jowls, jawline, neck and cheek wrinkles.
 I almost always combine it with lower face and neck liposuction and fat grafting.
 Eyelid correction and/or browlift can be done at the time of facial rejuvenation surgery, as can Botox, filler, resurfacing.
 I usually do some form of short scar or mini lift – more on this below.

-The procedure is performed in my clinic as day case surgery (discharge on the same day as surgery), under sedation and local anaesthetia.
+The procedure is performed in my clinic under dee sedation and local anaesthetia.
 When doing a facial rejuvenation with facelift, I allow a whole morning for surgery.
 You usually arrive at the clinic at 7.30 when you will be admitted to the ward.
 I will chat to you before surgery and draw my markings on your face.
 We will give you a pre-med consisting of tablets for pain and Dormicum, a short acting Valium like drug which will calm and sedate you.
 I also usually apply anaesthetic cream to your face to numb the areas where injections will be done.

 In theatre, I will put up an IV drip for more sedation and pain control during the procedure.
 I will slowly inject your face with local anaesthetic.
 Once numb I will usually start with some liposuction of the lower face and neck and then go on to do the facelift.
 Usually I finish with fat grafting which I regard as the cherry on top.